NIkhilbadveli/Artificial_Intelligence/3. Computer Vision/Readme.txt

 In this folder, I'll try to cover computer vision related concepts through projects.
 Here's an overview:

 Project ideas:-
-- Image recognition & classification
+- Object detection using YOLO
 - Some video analysis idea
-- Some game playing bot
+- Neural Style Transfer
+- Facial recognition

 For each of the projects, accuracy should be clearly calculated and a way to improve or reasoning for that accuracy.